BLUE HORIZON, BOOK 4

 If anyone else had been out in the corridor, he didn’t see anyone.
 Renny’s thoughts wandered over the events of the past few months as he jogged, and it was those horrors that he saw before him.
 It was becoming more difficult to maintain the casual personality he had always presented to others, and the dangers he had faced during the past few years had hardened him somewhat.
 He was now more alert and was apt to be distrustful of strangers, but he was growing stronger in both body and mind.
 He would be ready for further perils that might confront him.

-He would no longer be afraid, and promised himself that he would never again be caught off guard.
+He would no longer be afraid, and vowed to himself that he would never again be caught off guard.

 Thump, thump, thump, thump.